ElofssonLab/PRODRES/README.md

 # FastPSSM : Fast generation of Position-Specific Scoring Matrices

-* Download (or clone) the FastPSSM Git repository
+- Download (or clone) the FastPSSM Git repository
-+ Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the FastPSSM folder that is created
+- Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the FastPSSM folder that is created

-+ There are three pathes in fastPSSM_environment.py that need to be adjusted:
+- There are three pathes in fastPSSM_environment.py that need to be adjusted:
-  -- pfam: /pfam/to/the/pfam/folder/
+  - pfam: /pfam/to/the/pfam/folder/
-  -- pfamscan: /path/to/pfam_scan.pl
+  - pfamscan: /path/to/pfam_scan.pl
-  -- uniprot_db: /path/to/uniprot|uniref/database
+  - uniprot_db: /path/to/uniprot|uniref/database

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this

 Running the workflow:

 >>>fastPSSM pipeline<<<